 By focusing on calmness, fulfillment, and setting up the right structure, the detox can help create a more balanced mindset for dogs that struggle with confidence.

-By paying attention to your dog’s body language, energy levels, and engagement levels, you can make the adjustments to support their needs.
 Whether that means the joys of a vet visit, reducing triggers, adding outlets to walks, or building confidence, small changes can make a big difference in how your dog experiences the world.

 Related Reading